Embed video without YouTube ads or buffering. Try SmartVideo free →

 1. YouTube Uploads

-According to Google's official recommendations, you should use the MP4 container and H.264 video codec.
-However, if you have the bandwidth, uploading ProRes or DNxHR master files can yield even better results because you're giving YouTube the pristine source data.
+YouTube's recommended upload encoding settings specify H.264 as the preferred video codec with AAC-LC audio.
+However, if you have the bandwidth, uploading ProRes or DNxHR master files can yield better results because you are giving YouTube the pristine source data.

 For more on how quality affects file size, check out our guide on how to reduce video size.